jbtrades/CryptoCompare_Pull/README.md

 # CryptoCompare_Pull

-A ready-to-go script that allows you to pull daily close prices for X number of assets from CC, than exports to csv.
+Pulls prices using CryptoCompare Api for multiple assets than exports results to csv..

+:)